subban358/songs_listing/README.md

 docker-compose up --build
 ```

-And if incase it doesn't Work just cmake a small change in settings.py
+And if incase it doesn't Work just make a small change in settings.py

 Under Database configs change HOST = '127.0.0.1'